VinitPahwa1512/StockMarketApi/README.md

 Generate the jar:

-Or

 Run mvn clean package

 Docker Commands:
 Run

-docker build --tag=stockmarketapp:latest .
+docker build --tag=stockmarketapp:latest .  : This is to create docker image once the jar is generated.

+docker run -p 8080:8080 stockmarketapp:latest : this is to launch the apis.